Posted on: April 24, 2018

 - Practice Your Plan: The day of an actual hurricane is not the time to familiarize yourself with a family hurricane plan.
 You should do a dry run well before hurricane season starts.
 Know how you’ll make decisions, how you’ll communicate, how you’ll evacuate and much more.
 The goal is to have a step-by-step plan that outlines every action your family will take in the case of a hurricane and then for each family member to have internalized that plan to the extent that it feels like second-nature.

 At Broten Garage Door Sales, we’re no strangers to hurricanes either.
-We work with clients to provide garage doors that are designed for when a hurricane comes and we also work with clients after hurricanes to repair and restore their garage doors.
+We work with clients to provide garage doors that are designed for when a hurricane comes, and we also work with clients after hurricanes to repair and restore their garage doors.

 If you need help with your garage door, we’re here to help.
 Since 1955, we’ve been serving homeowners in Broward County, Palm Beach County and communities throughout South Florida.
 We offer installation, repair and maintenance on garage doors, garage door openers and garage door accessories.
 We do quality work every time and we strive to deliver service that goes above and beyond the expectations of our clients.
-Schedule Service

 Do you need help preparing for or recovering from a hurricane in South Florida?
 Call on the experts at Broten Garage Door Sales.
-Through our more than 60 years of experience in this area, we’ve help innumerable Floridians make sure their garage doors are able to withstand the high winds of the hurricanes we experience.
+Through our more than 60 years of experience in this area, we’ve helped innumerable Floridians make sure their garage doors are able to withstand the high winds of the hurricanes we experience.